crjoseabraham/php-ecommerce/README.md

 Developed using PHP, Javascript, HTML & CSS

+● Developed using Object Oriented Programming.

 ● All functions work with AJAX, meaning everything works without refreshing the page.

 ● Add items to the cart or delete them.

-● Process purchases with a 100$ budget using session variables.
+● Process purchases with a 1000$ budget using session variables.

-● Responsive design.
+● Fully responsive.

 ● Rating stars system (you can only rate an item ONCE per session).